marylavanya/Customer-Churn-Prediction-Machine-Learning-Streamlit/README.md

 ```
 streamlit run app.py
 ```
-Open (http://localhost:8501/) in your browser,test with different customer inputs

 ## 📌Key Insights
 * Customers with lower tenure  are more likely to churn, early engagement is critical.
 * High monthly charges correlate with increased churn.